pinellolab/dictys/README.rst

 Issues
 ==========================
-Pease raise an issue on `github <https://github.com/pinellolab/dictys/issues/new>`_.
+Please raise an issue on `github <https://github.com/pinellolab/dictys/issues/new>`_.

 References
 ==========================